dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

   /// for registrations which have been detached since they were attached. void attach(Object value, T token, {Object? detachKey});

-  /// Detaches the finalizer from any objects which used [detachKey] when
+  /// Detaches the finalizer from any objects that used [detachKey] when
   /// attaching the finalizer to them.
   ///
+  /// If the finalizer was attached multiple times to the same object with different
+  /// detachment keys, only those attachments which used [detachKey] are
+  /// removed.
+  ///
-  /// After detaching, callbacks will not happen even if those objects become
+  /// After detaching, an attachment won't cause any callbacks to happen if the
-  /// inaccessible.
-  void detach(Object detachKey);
+  /// object become inaccessible. void detach(Object detachKey);
 }